pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     5                   0       3                           Allen, Mr. William Henry    male  35.0      0      0            373450   8.0500   NaN        S

-:pyf:`PyTorch Frame` also supports a custom dataset, so that you can readily apply :pyf:`PyTorch Frame` to your own dataset.
+:pyf:`PyTorch Frame` also supports a custom dataset, so that you can use :pyf:`PyTorch Frame` for your own problem.
 Let's say you prepare your :class:`pandas.DataFrame` as :obj:`df` with five columns:
 :obj:`cat1`, :obj:`cat2`, :obj:`num1`, :obj:`num2`, and :obj:`y`.
-Creating :obj:`dataset` object is super simple:
+Creating :obj:`dataset` object is very easy:

 .. code-block:: python